LouisBoucquet/louisboucquet.github.io/README.md

 # Louis' Blog

 Hi I'm Louis Boucquet and I have a mind that never stops coming up with odd, quircky and whacky ideas.
-As these ideas stack up I need a place to dump these ideas or they'll jump around in my head forever.
-A sort of void to scream in if you will.
+As these ideas stack up I need a place to dump them, a sort of void to shout in if you will.
-So if you're interested in my screams into the void, this is the blog.
-Strap in, you're in for a rough ride.

-Concepts I talk about range from technical programming stuff to philosophical and psychological stuff.
+Concepts I think about range from technical programming stuff to philosophical and psychological stuff.
-The whole idea is to dump ideas in here without giving it to much thought so that means I will do very little research.
+The idea is to dump ideas in here without giving it too much time, that means I will do very little research.
 I'm kind of like an arm-chair-philosopher/scientist.
 Take this this blog for what it is, ... gossip.